 (3:1) “You foolish Galatians, who has bewitched you, before whose eyes Jesus Christ was publicly portrayed as crucified?”
-After making his extended case for the truth of his gospel, Paul now brings a poignant question: “Who has bewitched you?”
+After making his extended case for the truth of the gospel, Paul now brings a poignant question: “Who has bewitched you?”
 Paul has just given his basis for his authority on the gospel.
-He asks, “What is their authority, and how does it compare to mine??”
+Now, he moves from the defensive to the offensive, asking, “What is their authority?
+How does it compare to mine??”

 Because the “who” is singular, it’s possible that there was an “arch-Judaizer,” who was the ring leader of this heresy.